vazswk/StegaStyleGAN/README.md

 # StegaStyleGAN
-The supplementary material for the paper: "StegaStyleGAN: Towards Generic and Practical Generative Image Steganography"
+The code and supplementary material for the paper: "StegaStyleGAN: Towards Generic and Practical Generative Image Steganography"